wn-doolittle/caliper-spec/caliper.md

 <a name="sensor" />

 ## 4.0 Sensor API™
-Caliper defines an application programming interface (the Sensor API™) for marshalling and transmitting data to one or more target endpoints.
+Caliper defines an application programming interface (the Sensor API™) for marshalling and transmitting data to a target endpoints.
 Adopting one or more [metric profiles](#metricProfiles) ensures adherence to the information model; implementing the [Sensor](#sensor) provides instrumented platforms, applications and services with a transport interface for communicating with data consumers.

 <a name="sensorBehavior" />